 Significant changes to this guidance include the following:

-HCP may be exposed to COVID-19 in the community or at home and increase the risk of transmission to patients or other HCP, especially if they are not fully vaccinated against COVID-19.
+HCP may be exposed to COVID-19 in the community or at home and increase the risk of transmission to patients or other HCP, especially if they are not up-to-date with their COVID-19 vaccinations.
 Exposures encountered by HCP at work are unlike those that might occur in the community because HCF follow infection control prevention and control procedures and HCP use personal protective equipment (PPE) per strict standards.
-Due to their often extensive and close contact with vulnerable individuals, HCP with symptoms of possible COVID-19 illness and those with community or high-risk occupational exposures who are not fully vaccinated or have not recently recovered from COVID-19 should be managed more conservatively.
+Due to their often extensive and close contact with vulnerable individuals, HCP with symptoms of possible COVID-19 illness and those with community or high-risk occupational exposures who have not received all COVID-19 vaccine and booster doses as recommended by CDC should be managed more conservatively.

 These guidelines have evolved as a result of greater experience with COVID-19, the availability of published data on COVID-19, continued evidence of community transmission of COVID-19 including asymptomatic and pre-symptomatic transmission of more infectious variants, established infection control principles, and the availability of effective COVID-19 vaccines.

-In addition to following these HCP guidelines, HCF are required to follow State and Local Health Officer Orders including health care worker vaccination requirements:
+In addition to following these HCP guidelines, HCF are required to follow State and Local Health Officer Orders and All Facilities Letters (AFLs) including health care worker vaccination requirements and return to work for exposed and infected HCP:

 They are also expected to follow CDC and Cal/OSHA COVID-19 infection prevention guidance and requirements including universal use of PPE for patient care, use of N95 respirators for the care of suspect or confirmed COVID-19 cases, and routine respirator fit testing.